ab-sayed/ab-sayed.github.io/_news/announcement_CIML25_SCAI.md

 <!-- A simple inline announcement. -->

-I will present our work on Bridging Neural ODE and ResNet at the [Workshop on cautiousness and imprecision in machine learning (CIML 2025)](https://sites.google.com/view/ciml-2025/) at Sorbonne Université.
+I will present our work on Bridging Neural ODE and ResNet at the [Workshop on cautiousness and imprecision in machine learning (CIML 2025)](https://sites.google.com/view/ciml-2025/) at Sorbonne Université